Structure Formation and Microlensing with Axion Miniclusters: Summary and Conclusions

 An $\mathcal{O}(1)$ uncertainty on the microlensing constraints comes from the minicluster density profile.
 We treated miniclusters as an NFW profile, which is close to a hard-sphere with mass located predominantly at a single radius.
 In the case of a self-similar density profile, miniclusters are somewhat denser, and we found tighter constraints on the density fraction.
 Again, simulations are necessary to confirm which density profile is the correct one.

 An observational bound on $f_{\rm MC}$ can be seen two ways.
 Firstly, observationally it is good to know that $f_{\rm MC}$ is small, since in the absence of other information this allows direct detection constraints to be interpreted with more confidence.
 Secondly, it allows the possibility to exclude, or discover evidence for axions if theoretical predictions can be made.
 The same simulations that will provide us with more information about the distribution of overdensities $\mathcal{F}$ could also narrow down predictions on the possible range of $f_{\rm MC}$, and investigate the minicluster density profiles \cite{NiemeyerPATRAS}.
+We hope that our preliminary investigations motivate the need for such further study.

-If the theoretical predictions are in violation of our bounds, then microlensing constraints have excluded the QCD axion with late-time symmetry breaking.
+If the eventual theoretical predictions are in violation of micolensing bounds, then microlensing constraints have excluded the QCD axion with late-time symmetry breaking.
 On the other hand, if theoretical predictions are within an order of magnitude or so below our constraints, then future microlensing surveys could expect to see evidence of a sub-dominant population of miniclusters in the galactic DM.
 Upcoming observational efforts such as the Zwicky Transient Facility \cite{Bellm:2014pia} and eventually the Large Synoptic Survey Telescope \cite{Abell:2009aa} are expected to provide much more sensitivity to microlensing events.
 We are excited to see what these telescopes observe and the implications of those observations for the nature of dark matter.